att-innovate/squanch/docs/source/demos/superdenseCoding.rst

 Implementation
 --------------

-Because superdense coding transmits classical information, it makes for a good protocol to visually demonstrate both the tranmission of the information and some of SQUANCH's simulated errors.
+Because superdense coding transmits classical information through quantum channels, it makes for a good protocol to visually demonstrate both the tranmission of the information and some of SQUANCH's simulated errors.
 (This also makes it a good demonstration for implementing classical and quantum error corrections, although we won't do that in this demo.)
 The protocol we'll be implementing looks like this at a conceptual level:

 .. image:: ../img/superdenseABC.png